TheoAcker12/accessibility-content-testing/_episodes/formatting.md

     - will test other accessibility issues - there's no end to the things you can catch with a screen reader
     - helps demonstrate the importance of some of the other things we'll look at (e.g. headers, links)
     - will help you check other things like flow and clarity of content, misspellings, etc.
-- include demonstration with they why
+- include demonstration with they why (show headings and links lists, have it read a couple of problematic paragraphs)
 - how?
     - which screen reader depends on which operating system
     - recommend some basic (built-in) screen readers, and link to information on how to use them